ywamsendai/ywamsendai-docs/docs/operations/religiouscorporation.md

 - Having legal protection
 - Being able to open bank accounts
 - Being able to rent or purchase property or other assets
-- Being able to issue and renew Religious Worker visas
+- Being able to issue and renew Religious Activities Visas

 ## Requirements